nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Parse Text to Recipe

-- The parsing of is solely handled by `RecipeFileParser` with little interaction with other classes.
-Hence there will be no diagram.
+- The parsing of is solely handled by `RecipeFileParser` Class with little interaction with other classes.
+Hence **there will be no diagram**.
 - The parser has variables and counter to keep track of the parsing process
     - `lineType`:`TITLE`, `DESCRIPTION`, `INGREDIENT`, `STEP`, `NORMAL`
     - `stage`: `TITLE_START`, `TITLE`, `TITLE_END`,  `DESCRIPTION`, `INGREDIENT`, `STEP`, `NORMAL`